 So, you’ve gone through the CX approach in understanding moments of truth and customer pain points, mapped out search needs and understand what content you need to create.
 Now you need to create a content measurement plan for your content.

 Why do I need a content measurement plan?

-This is dangerous as it can result in underperforming content continually being created which will not deliver against your business objectives as well as be damaging to overall organic performance.
-And it works both ways – if you’re not tracking correctly you’ll never know just how successful the well performing content has been (and why), so you won’t be able to replicate that success.
+This is dangerous as it can result in underperforming content continually being created, which will not deliver against your business objectives and be damaging to overall organic performance.
+And it works both ways – if you’re not tracking correctly, you’ll never know just how successful the well-performing content has been (and why), so you won’t be able to replicate that success.

 What types of content should I be measuring and how?

 In short, you should be measuring every type of content that is being created within the business.